zachsmead/d2-lod-blank-characters/README.md

-I made this repository so people can skip the boring part of D2 if they use a Mac.
+I made this repository to be able to skip the boring part of D2 with a Mac.
 Each folder contains the 4 required filetypes for each character class.

 How to use: